 - Why isn't [religion] included?
 Please keep in mind that ReligionFacts is a work in progress and has a long way to go before it can be reasonably considered "complete."
 If a religion is not included on ReligionFacts, it just means we haven't gotten there yet, not that it isn't important.
 However, if there is a particular faith (or topic) you would like to see profiled on ReligionFacts, please do write and let us know, as that can help prioritize which articles to work on next.

 - Many of the critical e-mails we receive have to do with the comparison charts, which is understandable since their information is nearly always oversimplified due to the limitation of space.
 But we believe the charts are of more use than harm, and have tried to counteract the limitations through disclaimers above the chart and links within the chart to more details.
-So if you object to the information presented in a chart, please provide a source to support your objection and suggest alternative wording, keeping in mind that the entry needs to: (1) be short and simple; (2) represent the majority of adherents of that religion or the most generally accepted history; and (3) be expressed in the simplest terminology and concepts possible, which is understandable to a non-member of that religion.
+So if you object to the information presented in a chart, please provide a source to support your objection and suggest alternative wording, keeping in mind that the entry needs to: (1) be short and simple; (2) represent the majority of adherents of that religion or the most generally accepted history; and (3) be expressed in the simplest terminology and concepts possible, which can be understandable to a non-member of that religion.
 For example, we understand there is good grounds for questioning whether Jesus, Muhammad, the Buddha, Lao Tzu, Joseph Smith, etc. actually "founded" a new religion, but we can't think of a better heading for the column (I welcome suggestions).
 People just want to know when and how Christianity, Islam, Buddhism, Taoism and Mormonism as we know them today got started, and it's the job of that column to tell them.

 - Categorizing religious groups has been the most difficult thing to do while remaining objective.
 For example, choosing which sects go under "Christianity" or "Hinduism" and which get their own separate section seems to come close to the value judgments we try so hard to avoid.
-But it simply has to be done for the sake of organization, so I've done the best we can based on: (1) what seems to be common convention in academic resources on religion; (2) what makes the most sense based on similarities and differences; and (3) what will be most useful and understandable to a general audience. we know that the categories we have chosen will not please everyone and will sometimes seem random (and some are).
+But it simply has to be done for the sake of organization, so we've done the best we can based on: (1) what seems to be common convention in academic resources on religion; (2) what makes the most sense based on similarities and differences; and (3) what will be most useful and understandable to a general audience.
+We know that the categories we have chosen will not please everyone and will sometimes seem random (and some are).
 But keep in mind that for a belief system to be included either within or without the "mainstream" religion section on ReligionFacts does not mean it is or is not a valid interpretation of the mainstream religion.
 That is not our place to say.

 - Use of images.
-Please do not write to ask for permission to use a photo. we do not own the copyright to any images on this website.
+Please do not write to ask for permission to use a photo.
+We do not own the copyright to any images on this website.
 They are either in the public domain, used with permission, or used under license from another source.
 Most of the time, we try to note the source so you can contact them directly.

-- For information about the webmaster's name and citing ReligionFacts in an essay, please see this page.
+- For information about the webmaster's nameand citing ReligionFacts in an essay, please see this page.

 Due to the volume of e-mail we receive and the fact that ReligionFacts is not our full-time job, we don't check e-mail too often and we're not able to reply to all messages.
-Any e-mails that are addressed by the above notes certainly won't receive a reply.
+Any e-mails that are addressed by the above notes won't receive a reply.
 But we do appreciate constructive comments and suggestions.
 We will read them all eventually, and will implement valid corrections/suggestions and reply as time allows.

 If you have you read all of the above, please send your e-mail to email@example.com.
 Please ause a descriptive subject line, which will help us sort your e-mail from spam.
 Thanks for visiting ReligionFacts and for taking the time to read all this.